Édouard Baer

 Édouard Baer (born 1 December 1966) is a French actor, director, screenwriter, film producer and radio personality.

+In 2001, Edouard Baer played the Egyptian scribe Otis in Alain Chabat's hit comedy Asterix and Obelix: Mission Cleopatra.
+Baer's character became a cult figure.
+The same year, he won the Molière for the male theatrical revelation 2001 for his role in the play Cravate club, written by Fabrice Roger-Lacan and directed by Isabelle Nanty.

 In 2009, he participated in the French television programme Rendez-vous en terre inconnue.